nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The `DataLoader` class reads in data from *time.txt* or *cost.txt* to create the vertices and edges in `GraphList`.
 Its main function is the `readData` or `readAltData` function which passes the relevant lines in *time.txt* or *cost.txt* to either `loadCountries` or `loadDistances` to create vertexes or edges respectively.

+NOTE: As of V2.1 *time.txt* and *cost.txt* are integrated into the jar file, read [here](#6-instructions-for-manual-testing) to see what they contain.

 While `DataLoader` is hardcoded to accept only 5 countries at its implementation, it is possible to increase this number by changing the variable `numberOfCountries` in the class.
 Reading on, `numberOfCountries` might be used as a